johnduckmanton/logic-apps/HelloWorldLogicApp/readme.md

-j# Hello World Logic App
+# Hello World Logic App
 Simple logic app that will monitor Twitter for new tweets matching a specific hashtag and then save the tweet content to a file on OneDrive.

 This logic app is built using Visual Studio 2017 and deployed to Azure using the Logic Apps Tools for VS2017 Extension.